stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 * If you get error for pre-requisite check on certain items, uncheck the boxes for it and proceed.
 ![powerbi-install07]({{site.baseurl}}/img/post/powerbi-install07.PNG)

-* The remaining steps are pretty straight forward.
+* The remaining installation steps are pretty straight forward.
 The installation will take couple of minutes.

 After installation, navigate to installation directory (Oracle home), which is the **Software location** in the step of **Specify Installation Location** above.
 Then go into **Network** > **Admin**.

+#### Step 5: Configure Connection
 * Create two files `ldap.ora` and `sqlnet.ora` if they are not generated automatically.
 * The content of file`ldap.ora` should be similar to the following: